-There are several steps in the descaling programme.
-For hygiene reasons, the descaling programme must be run through completely so that the appliance can be ready for operation again.
+Descaling comprises a number of different steps.
+For hygiene reasons, the descaling programme must be run through completely before the appliance is ready for operation again.
 In total, the descaling programme runs for approx. 70-95 minutes.

 - Descale (approx. 55-70 minutes), then empty and refill the water tank - First rinsing cycle (approx. 9-12 minutes), then empty and refill the water tank - Second rinsing cycle (approx. 9-12 minutes), then empty and dry the water tank